dion-ricky/dionricky-blog/_posts/2022-01-09-running-airflow-in-docker.md

 └── Dockerfile
 ```

 Inside this Dockerfile we will modify Apache's Airflow base image to add additional Python dependencies.
-The snippet below shows the modified base image with two additional dependency, Google Play Scraper and App Store Scraper library.
+The snippet below shows the modified base image with two additional dependency, Google Play Scraper and Twitter Scraper library.
 You can add your own dependency using the exact same command `RUN pip install xyz` and replace `xyz` with the dependency name.

 <script src="https://gist.github.com/dion-ricky/71855424c0becf53f61431eee07b2ae5.js"></script>